Skip to main content

 • Women

-For example: Because of traditional gender roles, home chores and responsibilities tend to disproportionately fall onto women.
+For example: Because of traditional gender roles, home chores, and responsibilities tend to disproportionately fall on women.
 Even if a heteronormative family has two parents at home right now, research has shown women are picking up more household responsibilities than ever before.
-This is almost as much as 20 hours/week - equivalent to another part-time job!
+This is almost as much as 20 hours/week – equivalent to another part-time job!

-Further, Black and Latinx Americans are 3 times as likely to know someone who has died from coronavirus, and this current pandemic exacerbates existing mental health conditions that can have lasting psychological effects.
-Simply put, certain populations are showing up to the workplace differently, and managers need to put certain actions in place to address the resulting inequities.
+Further, Black and Latinx Americans are 3 times as likely to know someone who has died from coronavirus.
+This current pandemic exacerbates existing mental health conditions that can have lasting psychological effects.
+Simply put, specific populations are showing up to the workplace differently, and managers need to put specific actions in place to address the resulting inequities.

-Below, we discuss a few ways structural inequalities and workplace inequities are heightened during the COVID-19 pandemic, and a few strategies managers can implement to combat them.
-Though these are just a few examples, we hope it will provide the first step for managers to begin leading with a lens towards equity.
+Below, we discuss how structural inequalities and workplace inequities are heightened during the COVID-19 pandemic, and a few strategies managers can implement to combat them.
+Though these are just a few examples, we hope they will provide the first step for managers to begin leading with a lens toward equity.

 Meet prior expectations with empathy